-There are three main types of rock: sedimentary, metamorphic, and igneous.
-Igneous rocks are also commonly called volcanic rocks, although these are actually an additional subcategory.
+There are three main types of rocks: sedimentary, metamorphic, and igneous.
+Igneous rocks are also commonly called volcanic rocks, although these are an additional subcategory.

-The first two categories — sedimentary and metamorphic — should not be used in a sauna.
-They’re not dense enough to retain enough heat and they are also porous so may contain moisture in them, which leads to them cracking or exploding in high heat.
+The first two categories — sedimentary and metamorphic — should not be used in a sauna as they're not dense enough to retain enough heat.
+They are also porous, so they may contain moisture, which leads to cracking or exploding in high heat.

 Sauna rocks should instead be igneous rocks, which generally tend to be dense and non-porous.
-There are some exceptions for igneous rocks that don't make good sauna rocks, but that’s because they don't have these typical characteristics.
+There are some exceptions for igneous rocks that don't make good sauna rocks since they don't have the typical characteristics.
 For example, obsidian is too smooth while pumice is too light.

-At Scandia MFG sauna rocks are offered in a variety of colors and textures, allowing you to further customize your sauna to fit your specific style/needs.
+At Scandia MFG, sauna rocks are offered in various colors and textures, allowing you to customize your sauna to fit your specific style and needs.